Sea Legs - The Crossroads

 His girlfriend, the dancer, she was able to survive.

-But yeah, the four host, yeah, he did.
+But yeah, the four host, yeah, he did, he did not survive, unfortunately.

-Over time, Rachel came to wonder if that was the large man in the bouncer suit whose reflection she saw behind her that day in the mirror.
+Over time, Rachel came to wonder if that was the large man in the bouncer suit, whose reflection she saw behind her that day in the mirror.

-Apparently, he had a beard, like that was his nickname, the beard.
+Apparently he had a beard, like that was his nickname, the beard.

 This theory intrigued me, so I started looking into it.

-And I found out that there's evidence that the beard, whose real name was Jimmy Ferrozzo, may actually have been murdered by the mob and then his death was staged to look like an accident.
+And I found out that there's evidence that the beard, whose real name was Jimmy Ferozzo, may actually have been murdered by the mob and then his death was staged to look like an accident.

 We probably won't ever know what really happened, just like we'll never know whether Rachel saw the beard that day or the spirit of some other guy who just really loved Hennessy.

-To me, it's like a lot of different spirits that are there.
+To me it's like a lot of different spirits that are there.

-I could definitely just feel a lot of different energy because there's just so many different people that have come and gone from that place since the 60s.
+Even though I was there for only several months, I could definitely just feel a lot of different energy because there's just so many different people that have come and gone from that place since the 60s.

 And a strip club is a very emotionally charged place.

-There's a lot of different emotions and, you know, people are experiencing a bunch of different things.
+There's a lot of different emotions, and you know, people are experiencing a bunch of different things.

 I feel like their energy just sort of lingers.

-It's about 10 p.m.
+It's about 10 p.m. at the Condor Club.

 There's a little break in the entertainment, and Pete has wandered off with his drink to the back of the club to check out the piano one more time.